rdpnd/cudos-node/readme.md

  * [Chain upgrade guide](https://docs.cosmos.network/v0.42/migrations/chain-upgrade-guide-040.html)

-## Cosmos upgrade procedure overview
+## Cudos Network upgrade procedure overview

 * Upgrades are facilitated via the Cosmos's upgrade module.
 This module's keeper stores plans that have either upgrade height or upgrade time specified.
 Furthermore, this module has a hook in the `BeginBlocker` that that watches for such plans and execute specific upgrade handlers or halts the blockhain state machine if no upgrade handler has been defined.